-- The tap water in Mexico is not safe to drink.
+- Unless otherwise noted, the tap water in Mexico is not safe to drink.
 Instead of spending your money on plastic water bottles, bring a reusable water bottle and a rechargeable Steri-Pen (the way more environmentally friendly option).

 - Playa Del Carmen is extremely tourist-friendly.
 If you can’t speak a lick of Spanish, you’ll be okay.
 Playa Del Carmen largely caters to English-speaking visitors, and you’ll find that English is spoken by most locals, hotel/restaurant staff, and tour guides.

 - Playa Del Carmen is pretty safe, but always practice self-awareness and caution.
 Certain areas of Mexico have long held a reputation for being unsafe due to cartel violence, but resort areas and tourists are not targeted purposefully.

 - I’ve walked through downtown Cancun, the Hotel Zone, Isla Mujeres, Playa Del Carmen, and Puerto Morelos, and never did I once feel threatened or unsafe.
 Just exercise increased caution as you would anywhere–avoid being flashy, don’t walk around alone at night, be wary of your surroundings, and you should be just fine.

 - No matter what you’re budget is, you’ll find tons of accommodation options in Playa Del Carmen.
 Most budget accommodations and hostels are located in downtown Playa Del Carmen, while luxury and resort options are largely found in the more remote areas nearby such as Puerto Morelos.